Skip to main content

 • How will the research project enhance teaching and learning practice and the student experience at the University?

-• How will the project team ensure that the outcomes are sustained beyond the funding period?
+• What is the potential of the project to be sustained beyond the funding period?

 • What are the plans for dissemination within and beyond the University, and how will they contribute to longer-term improvement in our understanding and delivery of good teaching and learning?